Ylvauk/node-npm-intro/README.md

 NodeJS is a JavaScript runtime for building server-side applications.
 It's what we use when we want to program in JavaScript outside of the browser.

 To make sense of this, it's helpful to understand a little bit more about what JavaScript is.
 JavaScript is not owned or controlled by a single company or individual.
 It's known as an _open standard_.
 The standard that it is based on is called ECMAScript because it's maintained by an international standards group known as the European Computer Manufacturers (ECMA).
+You can view the standards [here](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/).
 Within this standards organization, a committee called TC39 is responsible for creating the specifications that guide companies who build browsers and other systems that interpret JavaScript on how it should behave and what features it should have.
 The committee is made up of members from across the industry (such as employees from Google, Microsoft and Apple) as well as other stakeholders.

 TC39 just writes specifications, it's up to the browser companies and open source community to actually implement those standards.
 This is what makes it possible for websites and web applications to work in many different browsers.
 It's also why they sometimes don't work or behave differently in a specific browser &mdash; because a browser hasn't implemented a feature in JavaScript or hasn't implemented it correctly.